-Ultrasound detectors, such as the SDT270 or the SDT200, let you detect, measure and analyze friction and impacting in mechanical systems.
+SDT Data collectors, such as the SDT340 or the SDT270, let you detect, measure and analyze friction and impacting in mechanical systems.
 Turbulent flow from compressed air and steam leaks helps you quickly identify costly energy waste.
-Ultranalysis Suite software lets you establish baseline readings and set alarms that tell you when your equipment is transitioning from good to bad.
+Ultranalysis® Suite software lets you establish baseline readings and set alarms that tell you when your equipment is transitioning from good to bad.